mstenta/atmospi/README.md

 * DHT11 / DHT22 / AM2302: https://learn.adafruit.com/dht/connecting-to-a-dhtxx-sensor

 You can connect as many DS18B20 sensors to your Pi as you'd like.
 Atmospi will automatically detect them and log their measurements.
+Make sure that 1-Wire GPIO is enabled (this can be enabled via `raspi-config`).

 DHT11 / DHT22 / AM2302 sensors each require a separate GPIO data pin, so you
 need to tell Atmospi which pin(s) to read from.
 See instructions below.